-A General Civil Restraint Order against further IP claims - Is this the end of Perry v Brundle?
+When is a General Civil Restraint Order against further IP claims appropriate?

 A Civil Restraint Order restricts the subject of the Order - usually a serial claimant - from bringing further claims in the future without the permission of the court.